awsdocs/amazon-sagemaker-developer-guide/doc_source/API_HumanTaskConfig.md

 Required: No

  **TaskAvailabilityLifetimeInSeconds**   <a name="SageMaker-Type-HumanTaskConfig-TaskAvailabilityLifetimeInSeconds"></a>
-The length of time that a task remains available for labelling by human workers\.
+The length of time that a task remains available for labeling by human workers\. **If you choose the public workforce, the maximum is 12 hours \(43200\)**\.
+For private and vendor workforces, the maximum is as listed\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 864000\.
 Required: No